-holistic perspective of technological systems their impacts institutions.
+A holistic perspective of technological systems and their impacts on social institutions.
 Focus on human endeavors in the development, use, and control of technology.

-Introduction to Engineering
+EGR\111 3 credits Introduction to Engineering

 Introduction to engineering and the engineering profession through study of computational and graphical techniques used in engineering.
 Topics include significant figures, FORTRAN computer programming, curve plotting and engineering graphics.
 Prerequisite: Fourth semester engineering student or permission of instructor.